mmswflow-upb/sdt-proj/README.md

 ## CI/CD Pipeline

-The project includes an automated CI/CD pipeline using GitHub Actions with a self-hosted runner.
-When code is pushed, it automatically builds all services, deploys them locally, and runs all Postman test collections.
+The project uses GitHub Actions with a self-hosted runner for automated deployment.
+When code is pushed to 5-microservices-extended:
+- Verifies Docker is running
+- Removes old containers and images
+- Builds all microservices with unit tests
+- Deploys containers locally

+If unit tests fail during build, deployment stops.

+**Requirements**: Docker Desktop must be running before the workflow starts.

+**Security**: The self-hosted runner only executes workflows from this repository.
+Forks cannot trigger deployments on our machine because they lack access to the runner.

 For more details, see [CI-CD-SETUP.md](CI-CD-SETUP.md).

+## Testing

+### Unit Tests
+JUnit 5 + Mockito tests for core service layer components:
+- Reservation management
+- User registration and authentication
+- Faculty and room operations
+- Scheduling and availability logic

+Tests run during Docker build.
+See [UNIT-TESTS.md](UNIT-TESTS.md).

+### Integration Tests
+Postman collections for end-to-end API testing across microservices.
+See [postman-collections/README.md](postman-collections/README.md).

 ### Stopping the Services